ShindouMihou/simple-khttp/README.md

 coroutine wrapper around Java's new HttpClient with an additional plugin-based system.
 The library aims to be as simple as possible while still being super flexible, such as discarding the response body, etc.

+> **Note!**
+>
+> Simple kHTTP uses coroutines underneath, therefore, if the project that you are building doesn't support Kotlin Coroutines,
+> then this library isn't supported for your project.

 ## Demo
 ```kotlin
 suspend fun main() {